How to Make Origami Fish: Easy Step-By-Step Instructions

 The Spruce / Chrissy Pk

-Once you master the traditional fish, there are many ways to decorate them.
-You can create a whole school of fish in various colors.
-Another creative idea is to make an origami Shikishi, which is a themed display.
-For this Shikishi, you can make an aquatic display.
-Use some blue paper, put some fish in the water, add a turtle, maybe a sailboat on top, perhaps an origami swan, and make a pretty scene to display in your home.
+Once you've perfected folding the origami fish, you can decorate it and even create a whole school of fish in various colors.
+Another creative idea when making this fish is to put together an origami Shikishi, which is a themed display.
+For your Shikishi, you can make an aquatic display using blue paper for the water and then add your fish, a turtle, maybe a sailboat on top, and perhaps an origami swan.

-For this fish, you'll need one sheet of square origami paper.
-It is best to start with a regular 15 x 15 cm origami paper.
+So let's start!
+To begin, you'll need one sheet of square origami paper.
+It's best to use a regular 15x15 cm origami paper.

 The Starting Folds